 Mr. Samuel co-founded CME Associates in 1983 with just a handful of professionals.
 By hiring and retaining expert talent over the years, today, with with a multi-disciplined staff and five offices throughout the state, CME Associates is able to provide municipal, county, and state governments, and private-sector clients, with a full range of Engineering, Surveying, GIS, Planning, and Landscape Architectural services.

-Mr. Samuel is the Borough Engineer for Highland Park, Sayreville, South River, and Spotswood, the Township Engineer for Aberdeen, Plainsboro, and South Brunswick, and the Town Engineer for West New York.
+Mr. Samuel is the Borough Engineer for Highland Park, Sayreville, South River, and Spotswood, the Township Engineer for Aberdeen, Plainsboro, and South Brunswick, and the City Engineer for Bayonne.
 He provides Consulting Engineer services to the Joint Meeting of Essex and Union Counties, Old Bridge Municipal Utilities Authority, Sayreville Economic Redevelopment Agency and Union County Utilities Authority.
-Mr. Samuel is the Consulting Engineer for Middlesex County Improvement Authority.
-He is also responsible for providing Consulting Engineering Services to Middlesex County, Union County, Gloucester County, Mercer County, and Sussex County and Consulting services to multiple municipalities, School Boards, and County Colleges throughout New Jersey.
+Mr. Samuel is the Consulting Engineer for Middlesex County Improvement Authority, Middlesex County Utilities Authority, and Western Monmouth Utilities Authority.
+He is also responsible for providing Consulting Engineering Services to Middlesex County, Union County, Gloucester County, Monmouth County, and Bergen County, and provides consulting services to multiple municipalities, School Boards, and County colleges throughout New Jersey.

 Mr. Samuel has personally overseen significant state-of-the-art projects, such as: Middlesex County's Spring Lake Park in South Plainfield, his first significant park project; large-scale projects like Woodbridge Center Drive Intersection, and Main Street Extension in Sayreville; water and wastewater projects throughout New Jersey; services to the New Jersey Turnpike Authority involving EZ Pass; the Driscoll Bridge Expansion and 142 Interchange for the Garden State Parkway; major Brownfields projects throughout New Jersey, as well as Alternative Energy projects.